No Coffee on a Cleanse – What’s Up With That?Posted by FJ Leto on August 26, 2021

 This stimulating effect is the “boost” of energy you get when you drink caffeine.
 It’s not actually the caffeine producing the effect, it’s the adrenaline that was triggered to be released by the caffeine’s inhibition of adenosine.

-Once the pleasant effects induced by the caffeine wear off, you can face fatigue, headaches due to increased blood flow to the brain it is not accustomed to putting pressure on nerves, and depression from the reabsorption of dopamine.
+Once the pleasant effects induced by the caffeine wear off, you can face fatigue, headaches due to increased blood flow to the brain putting pressure on nerves, and depression from the reabsorption of dopamine.
 Over time it also depletes serotonin which affects sleep levels and mood.
 At this point, the quickest ways to stop those negative sensations is to – you guessed it – have more caffeine!

 This is why many people start to fall into an addictive relationship with caffeine.
-By creating alertness through blocking adenosine reception, then becoming energized with adrenaline, then feeling pleasure because of high levels of dopamine, caffeine can become someone’s go-to, feel-good high energy drug quite easily.
+By creating alertness through blocking adenosine reception, then becoming energized with adrenaline, then feeling pleasure because of high levels of dopamine, caffeine can become someone’s go-to-feel-good-high-energy overly hyphened drug quite easily.

 Why Is Coffee Off The Menu During A Cleanse?